chucan1312/chucan1312/README.md

 # Hi there, I'm An 👋

 I'm a third year Computer Science major at the University of British Columbia.
-I'm passionate about tech and designing digital solutions to address real-world problem<br>
+I'm passionate about building AI-powered software and intelligent systems, with interests spanning AI engineering and full-stack development.<br>
 * I'm currently intern at Viettel as an AI Engineer
 * I'm working on [Cachelab](https://github.com/hayzie-chu/cachelab), a semantic caching npm package that reduces your AI token usages, boosts agent performance, and collects operational metrics for understanding the tradeoffs behind AI system decisions
 * Check out my portfolio [here](https://an-trinh-portfolio.vercel.app/)!